 Hungry People in New Mexico

-Every week, nearly 40,000 New Mexicans seek food assistance.
-That’s the equivalent of a city the size of Farmington needing emergency assistance.
+Every week, nearly 70,000 New Mexicans seek food assistance.
+That’s the equivalent of a city the size of Santa Fe needing emergency assistance every week.

-40% of the members of households seeking food assistance are children under the age of 18.
-7% of those children are under the age of 5.
+Between 30 and 40% of the members of households seeking food assistance are children under the age of 18.

 Myths About Hunger